Borrell gives EU four weeks to save foreign policy

 Belarus sanctions have turned into a "high-voltage" crisis for EU foreign policy, its top diplomat has admitted.

-"We can't have another foreign affairs council incapable of finding unanimity on sanctions against Belarus," EU foreign affairs chief Josep Borrell said on Monday (21 September).
+"We can't have another foreign affairs council incapable of finding unanimity on sanctions against Belarus," EU foreign affairs chief Josep Borrell said after meeting EU foreign ministers in Brussels on Monday (21 September).

 Join EUobserver today